rbertolusso/intubate/README.md

 Of course *you* need to make sure the particular function has the particular methods implemented (if not, they will not be considered bugs by `intubate`).
-In cases like that, you should contact directly the authors of the interfaced functions to ask them to consider adding those methods (if it makes any sense in each particular case).
-But in general it is safe to assume that if they were not implemented, there was a good reason.
+In cases like that, you should contact the authors of the interfaced functions directly to ask them to consider adding those methods (if it makes any sense in each particular case).
+In general it is safe to assume that, if they were not implemented, there was a good reason for it.

 * **intuBags** allow to run *one* pipeline containing *several* sources. intuBags can be dynamically populated by result(s?) at each step of the pipeline.
 Results can be, for example, modifications of an original source that can be replaced by the modification or saved as new object.
 They can also be from a statistical procedure, such as `lm`, or other things.